Home » Animals » Birds

 Finished Your Ostrich Sketch?
 Show It Off

 Once the line art is done, drop your finished drawing in the comments section below.
 Seeing how different people handle the neck curve and leg angles is genuinely useful for anyone working through the same steps.
 New tutorials get posted to Facebook and Telegram as soon as they go live, a new video goes up on YouTube every single day based on the guides already on the site, and Pinterest stays updated regularly too.
-If you want to keep the practice going, the crow in 16 steps adds more linework detail, and the albatross brings in a wide wingspan to work on.
+If you want to keep the practice going, the emu face is a fun match since they are close relatives, and the Canada goose brings in another full-body bird to work on.
 Supporting the project on Patreon helps keep new guides coming, and patrons get access to unique hand-drawn coloring pages as well.

 Leave a Comment